Juan Carlos I

-Early life (1938–1969)
+Early life

-Juan Carlos Alfonso Víctor María was born to Infante Juan, Count of Barcelona, and Princess María de las Mercedes of Bourbon-Two Sicilies in their family home in Rome, where his grandfather King Alfonso XIII of Spain and other members of the Spanish royal family lived in exile following the proclamation of the Second Spanish Republic in 1931.
+Juan Carlos Alfonso Víctor María was born to Infante Juan, Count of Barcelona, and Princess María de las Mercedes of Bourbon-Two Sicilies in their family home in Rome, where his grandfather King Alfonso XIII and other members of the Spanish royal family lived in exile following the proclamation of the Second Spanish Republic in 1931.
 He was baptized as Juan Carlos Alfonso Víctor María de Borbón y Borbón-Dos Sicilias by Cardinal Eugenio Pacelli, the future Pope Pius XII.

-His early life was dictated largely by the political concerns of his father and General Franco.
+Juan Carlos's early life was dictated largely by the political concerns of his father and General Francisco Franco.
 He moved to Spain in 1948 to be educated there after his father persuaded Franco to allow it.
 He began his studies in San Sebastián and finished them in 1954 at the Instituto San Isidro in Madrid.
 He then joined the army, doing his officer training from 1955 to 1957 at the Military Academy of Zaragoza.

 According to his sister Pilar, he had difficulty in his studies because of dyslexia.

-He has two sisters: Infanta Pilar, Duchess of Badajoz (1936–2020); and Infanta Margarita, Duchess of Soria (born 1939).
-He also had a younger brother, Alfonso.

-The rendering of his name as "Juan Carlos" (the first and second particles of his baptismal name) was a modification by choice of Francisco Franco.
+Juan Carlos has two sisters: Infanta Pilar, Duchess of Badajoz (1936–2020); and Infanta Margarita, Duchess of Soria (born 1939).
+He also had a younger brother, Alfonso (1941–1956).
+The rendering of his name as "Juan Carlos" (the first and second particles of his baptismal name) was a modification by choice of Franco.
 He was always known in his familiar circle simply as "Juan" or "Juanito".

+Together with his parents and his sister Pilar, he took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.
+On this trip, Juan Carlos met the hosts' 15-year-old daughter, Sofia, his future wife, for the first time.